ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

+### Session Configuration Details.

+The application.conf of the the microservice handling authentication (currently substances) has a property gsrs.sessionExpirationMS.

+You can set this to 60000 milliseconds.
+To test whether sessions are expired as expected.

+These files may be of interest to those wanting to dig deeper.

+- GsrsLogoutHandler.java
+- LoginController.java
+- LoginAndLogoutEventListener.java
+- LegacyGsrsAuthenticationSuccessHandler.java

 ### Token (this section needs to be verified)

 You may be able to use a token for REST API requests instead of the session id or credentials.